VCCBeginnerCoding/katacoda-scenarios/PythonWeek1/step2.md

 `b += 2
 print(b)`{{execute}}

 Python supports three types of numbers – int, float, and complex.
 Integers do not have a decimal point, while floats do.
 Complex is mostly used in geometry and scientific calculations.
+You can also convert numbers into strings, which Python will treat as text (so no more multiplications afterwards).

 `a = 4
 b = 4.0